Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 Nitro cold brew contains more caffeine than hot coffee.
 Several factors, such as the temperature used when brewing the coffee, the length of brewing time, and the type of beans used to make the drink, can all play a role in determining the caffeine content.

-Making a direct comparison between the two is difficult because the coffee quantity and how it is made affect the caffeine content.
+It is difficult to make a direct comparison between the two because the quantity of coffee and how it is made affect the caffeine content.

 Based on information from Medical News Today, these are typical caffeine levels in coffee beverages: